Golden Horse Memorial Archway in the City of Kunming

 Kunming – Denver Relationship

-- For much of Denver and Kunming’s relationship, former Flying Tiger and current Kunming Honorary Chair Member John H. Yee was integral to helping the two cities build a strong relationship and inspiring a tradition of dedicated volunteers passionate about working to link the two cities.
+- For much of Denver and Kunming’s relationship, former Flying Tiger and long time Chair John H. Yee was integral to helping the two cities build a strong relationship and inspiring a tradition of dedicated volunteers passionate about working to link the two cities.
+To honor Mr. Yee’s passing in 2019 at the age of 97 and to continue his legacy the John H. Yee Scholarship Fund was founded to support student educational travel to Kunming.
+For more information about the Scholarship Fund and to make a donation, please visit: HERE .
+We welcome and appreciate all donations.

 - Kunming, Denver, and Nairobi were chosen to be collaborators on the Sino-African Initiative Grant awarded by Sister Cities International for a pilot project to address urban poverty in Africa through tri-lateral relationship building.
 In 2013, the efforts of the three cities resulted in completed renovations at the Madaraka School in Nairobi, primarily adding flush toilets, and greatly enhancing the water supply to the school.

-- Several high level government exchanges and delegation trips have been held between the two cities.
-Some of the most notable exchanges include Mayor Wellington Webb visiting Kunming and the Secretary-General of Kunming visiting Denver.
+- Several high-level government exchanges and delegation trips have taken place between the two cities.
+Some of the most notable exchanges include Mayor Wellington Webb’s visit to Kunming and the Kunming’s Secretary-General’s visit to Denver.
+In 2013, Denver City Councilman Albus Brook’s led delegation of city officials and committee members to Kunming.

 - The “Eternal Good Fortune” Peacock sculpture was a gift from the Kunming Government celebrating the 15th anniversary of the Denver-Kunming Sister City relationship.
-The Sculpture was crafted by one of China’s most famous artists, Yuan Xiao Cen.
+One of China’s most famous artists, Yuan Xiao Cen, crafted the sculpture.
 The sculpture portrays a family of peacocks and signifies the people of Kunming’s wish for Denver to have good fortune, and their hope that the friendship between the two cities and nations will continue to last through the generations.
 This beautiful and impressive artwork (1.5 tons, measuring 15’ long, 6.5’ high, and 6’ wide) can be viewed at the Denver Zoo’s Carousel Meadow.

 Kunming Committee Contact Information